zot4plan/Zot4Plan/README.md

     - Prerequisite, Restriction, Corequisite, Repeatability

     - GE fulfillment

+    - Past terms that the course were offered

 * Refresh button that allows users to remove all of the current courses on their calendar

 * Save and Load Implementation 🍭

-    - Users can save their calendar by selecting the download button, which the schedule will be downloaded as a json file
+    - Users can save their calendar under a unique username.

-    - The upload feature will take a json file of the schedule and load that saved version
+    - Users can easily upload their saved schedule by providing that same unique username.

 ## **How to Run Program Locally** 🏃